CraryPrimitiveMan/awesome-with-star/awesome/Kazhnuz_awesome-gnome.md

 - [GNOME Tweak Tool](https://wiki.gnome.org/Apps/GnomeTweakTool) - Official tweak tool provided by the GNOME project for tweaking your desktop.
 - [GNOME AppFolders Manager](http://www.muflone.com/gnome-appfolders-manager/english/index.html) - Tool to manage the applications folder in the application overlay of GNOME.
 - [Menulibre](https://smdavis.us/projects/menulibre/) - Manage your applications categories if you use a traditional application menu like Arc or the Application Menu.
-- [HydraPaper](https://github.com/GabMus/HydraPaper) - Set a different backgrounds for each monitor on GNOME :star:39
+- [HydraPaper](https://github.com/GabMus/HydraPaper) - Set a different background for each monitor on GNOME :star:39

 ### Tools

 - [Catfish](https://launchpad.net/catfish-search) - Search application, created for XFCE but follows the GNOME HIG.
-- [Tilix](https://github.com/gnunn1/terminix/) - Tiling terminal emulator for GNOME. :star:2249
+- [Tilix](https://github.com/gnunn1/terminix/) - Tiling terminal emulator for GNOME. :star:2250
 - [GPaste](https://github.com/Keruspe/GPaste) - Clipboard manager for GNOME (composed of an applicaiton and an extension). :star:241
-- [Peek](https://github.com/phw/peek) - Simple screen recorder that saves your recording as a GIF. :star:2365
+- [Peek](https://github.com/phw/peek) - Simple screen recorder that saves your recording as a GIF. :star:2372

 ### System

-- [systemd Manager](https://github.com/mmstick/systemd-manager) - Tool to control and manage systemd. :star:440
+- [systemd Manager](https://github.com/mmstick/systemd-manager) - Tool to control and manage systemd. :star:441

 ### Others